nagasudhirpulla/taming_python/blog/skills/sftp_logging.md

 ```
 LogLevel INFO
 ```
+* Restart the openssh server after editing the ssd_config file for changes to take effect

 ## Viewing logs in Event Viewer
 * When the logging facility is set to `AUTH`, the logs can be seen the `Event Viewer` application in windows